Naturality and mapping class groups in Heegaard Floer homology: Translating bifurcations of gradients to Heegaard diagrams

 \begin{enumerate}[label = \ref{item:D}] \item An index 1-2-1 ($A_3^+$) or 2-1-2 ($A_3^-$) degenerate critical point, a birth-death-birth singularity.
 See Figure~\ref{fig:link-10a} for an example in the index 2-1-2 case, which we will discuss.
 In this case, $r = 2$, and on the stabilized side $C_2$, we have three critical points, $p_1$, $p_2$, and $p_3$, with $p_1$ and $p_3$ of index~2 and $p_2$ of index~1.
 In the birth-death strata $S_1$ and $S_2$, the critical points cancel each other in two different ways: $p_2$ cancels against either $p_1$ or $p_3$.
-For both cancellations to be possible, there is necessarily a unique flow from $p_2$ to both $p_1$ and $p_3$, and no other flows from~$p_2$.
+For both cancellations to be possible, there is necessarily a unique flow from $p_2$ to both $p_1$ and $p_3$, and no other flows from~$p_2$ to index~2 critical points.
+To see there are no other flows from~$p_2$, recall that the local form of an~$A_3^-$ singularity~$p$ is $-x_1^2 + x_2^2 - x_3^4$, hence it has a 1-dimensional unstable manifold, which is generically disjoint from the stable manifolds of all index~2 critical points.
+So, after a sufficiently small deformation of~$f_0$, these stable manifolds will still avoid a neighborhood of~$p$.
 The parameters are the numbers $k$ and $l$ of flows from index~1 critical points to $p_1$ and $p_3$, respectively, not counting the flows from~$p_2$.
 The two stabilizations corresponding to passing $S_1$ and $S_2$ are of types $(1,k)$ and $(1,l)$, respectively.
-Note that on the common destabilized diagram $H_1$, there is a single $\beta$-circle meeting $k+l$ of the $\alpha$-strands.
+Note that, on the common destabilized diagram $H_1$, there is a single $\beta$-circle meeting $k+l$ of the $\alpha$-strands.

 The link $P$ is an arbitrary bigon around 0 inside $D^2_\eps$.
-The Heegaard surface $\S_1 = \S$, the part shown in Figure~\ref{fig:link-10a} is a neighborhood of $W^s(p) \cap \S$, where $p$ is the degenerate critical point of $f_0$.
+The Heegaard surface $\S_1 = \S$.
+The part shown in Figure~\ref{fig:link-10a} is a neighborhood of $W^s(p) \cap \S$, where $p$ is the degenerate critical point of $f_0$.
 The surface $\S$ divides $M$ into two pieces $M_-$ and $M_+$ such that $p \in M_+$.
 To obtain $\S_2$, we add a tube around $W^s(p_2)$ to $\S$ so thin that it separates $p_2$ from $p_1$ and $p_3$.
 Recall that $W^s(p)$ is a 2-disk, while $W^{ss}(p)$ is a curve inside it.
 The numbers $k$ and $l$ are in fact the number of flow-lines from index~1 critical points to $p$ on the two sides of $W^{ss}(p)$ in~$W^s(p)$.

 \end{enumerate}